Aikann/DT-Project---Pattern-CG/README.txt

 C_set is a 3D list containing the thresholds used in the algorithm.

-sol and val contain some basic results.
+sol contains some basic results.

 """More information"""